parsaeisa/Notes/Software engineering/managing.md

 * Do not assign a service to just one person .
 Every member in team should contribute on every service that is owned by our team .

 * Divide tasks between team members carefully.
 You should adjust the granularity of tasks.

+* Each features that needs to be implemented has a priority and a manager should schedule their implementations carefully.

 Sometimes we don't know whether a policy or action is good or not.
 Sometimes we can stop thinking & investigating and test it for a while.
 For example in the case of features, we roll it out in buckets.
 These two are related.